rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 what I'm doing."
 The downside is that you're on your own; if you get it wrong, bad things can happen.

-There's another reason that Rust needs to have unsafe code: the underyling hardware of computers is not safe.
+There's another reason that Rust needs to have unsafe code: the underlying hardware of computers is not safe.
 If Rust didn't let you do unsafe things, then there would be some things that you simply could not do.
 But Rust needs to be able to let you do things like directly interact with your operating system,